imirransom7/Amazon-Order-History/README.md

 My goal is to create a visualization of the data collected by graphing and tabling it

-I will chart or plot this information say that the visualization is clear
+I will chart or plot this information so that the visualization is clear